 - Human Service Agencies in other states

+- MDHS Division of Community Services (including subgrantees)

 - Division of Medicaid, and its fiscal agent, the Blue Cross-Blue Shield Agency

 - Department of Rehabilitation

 - Mississippi Department of Education

-- Social Security Administration, Bureau of Retirement, Survivors, Disability Insurance, and Bureau of Supplemental Security Income
+- Social Security Administration

 - Mississippi State Board of Health

 - State Department of Mental Health and Regional Mental Health Centers

 - Public Housing Administration

-- Department of Mental Health and general hospitals, reimbursement officers of the Mississippi Hospital Reimbursement Commission - Mississippi Employment Security Commission - Social Service Department, Veteran's Administration - Catholic Charities; the Family Counseling Center, Jackson - State Selective Service - American Cancer Society and the American Red Cross - University of Mississippi Medical Center - Public Employees' Retirement System of Mississippi - Mississippi Department of Wildlife, Fisheries and Parks - Mississippi Department of Corrections - Mississippi Department of Revenue - Mississippi Department of Public Safety
+- Mississippi Employment Security Commission

+- University of Mississippi Medical Center

+- Public Employees' Retirement System of Mississippi

+- Mississippi Department of Wildlife, Fisheries and Parks

+- Mississippi Department of Corrections

+- Mississippi Department of Revenue - Mississippi Department of Public Safety

 No lists of names of applicants or recipients shall be released to these or other agencies, except as specified, but the release of information shall be upon request from the agency and the purpose must reasonably relate to the function of the programs of the Department and the function of the agency requesting the information.
 When an agency makes a request for information which that agency would normally be ascertaining for itself and which is not in favor of the recipient of services, the request will be denied.
-Usually a request for assistance or service by a recipient of services implies his consent for the release of information about himself that is required to enable him to obtain the assistance or service.
+Usually a request for assistance or service by a recipient of services implies his/her consent for the release of information about him/herself that is required to obtain the assistance or service.
 The head of these agencies will be held responsible for seeing that the information is used only for the purpose for which it is disclosed.
-If the county child support supervisor receives a request from an agency not included in the above listing, refer the request through appropriate supervisor channels to the Program Division handling the work to which the request relates.
+If the county child support supervisor or District Manager receives a request from an agency not included in the above listing, refer the request through appropriate supervisor channels to the Program Division handling the work to which the request relates.